micolous/sdl-fakeqwerty/README.md

 Key labels shown in game will probably be displayed incorrectly as a result of using this library.

 > **Note:** This will only work on Linux systems, as it relies on `LD_PRELOAD` to work.
+There is limited support on OSX (Prison Architect).
 I don't have interest in porting this code to other platforms.

 ## License